Exercises to try with your students

 • It is not a perfect system, sometimes the responses may not be 100% accurate or complete.

-ChatGPT can be a valuable tool for students looking to generate ideas for written content.
-It can provide initial prompts and guidance to help organize and expand upon a student’s existing ideas.
-For example, it can be useful to a student who has a lot of ideas in their head but are struggling to organize and develop them fully.
+GenAI can be a valuable tool for students looking to generate ideas.
+It can provide initial prompts and guidance to help organise and expand upon a student’s existing ideas.
+For example, it can be helpful for students with numerous ideas in their heads but who struggle to organise and develop them fully.

-Ask the AI chatbot a general question about a specific topic.
-For example, “What are the factors that affect economic growth” The AI chatbot will generate responses based on the knowledge in its database.
+Ask Copilot a general question about a specific topic, for example, “What are the factors that affect economic growth?”.
+Copilot will generate responses based on the knowledge in its database.
 You can use the information to build your own content.
 You can repeat this process as needed to generate more ideas or explore different aspects of your topic.

 You can use AI technologies when you are struggling to come up with ideas after you have done your initial research.
 You can use it when you want to explore a topic in more depth and expand your knowledge on a topic area.